ronanmarkdsouza/VI_SEM_LABS/AI_LAB/Lab-3/README.md

 between any two actors by choosing a sequence of movies that connects them.
 For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2:
-Jennifer Lawrence is connected to Kevin Bacon by both starring in “X-Men: First Class,” and Kevin Bacon is connected to Tom Hanks by both starring in “Apollo 13.”
+Jennifer Lawrence is connected to Kevin Bacon by both starring in “X-Men: First Class,” and Kevin Bacon is connected to Tom Hanks by both starring in “Apollo 13.”<br>
-Problem Solving Agent:
+<strong>Problem Solving Agent:</strong>
 Given two actors nodes in the graph we need to find the distance (shortest path) between the nodes.
 Write a python program to determine how many “degrees of separation” apart two